 In 2003, Dave started a small personal web development blog.
 Primarily an opportunity for Dave to document what he was learning and share any useful tips and tricks he learned, by 2005 it had turned into a resource for downloading Dave's cheat sheets.
-Dave's articles on PHP security and URL rewriting went down well, and he shared a few small tools and experiments on the site, including a small tool for calculating the Flesch Reading Ease of text.
+Dave's articles on PHP security and URL rewriting went down well, and he shared a few tools and experiments on the site, including one unusual tool for calculating the Flesch Reading Ease of text.

 The original blog was on a different domain, a little too close to the name of a famous whiskey brand for their liking.
 In 2008 they requested Dave move to a new domain, and so Added Bytes was born.

 In 2011, Dave moved his cheat sheets off into their own website - Cheatography - where people could finally, after asking for years, make and share their own cheat sheets.
 Cheatography was ad-supported at the time, and to this day we haven't found a better financial model for the project, though the quest continues.

 Shortly after that, Dave moved his readability tools into their own website as well - Readability-Score.com.
 The first indication Dave had that there might be more to this project than he thought was when, during that move, a researcher from the University of Toronto contacted him in a panic, as he'd been using the readability tool for several months for his PhD thesis and was worried it had been shuttered.

 The new Readability-Score.com was a paid product, with free usage somewhat limited and paid customers able to score Word documents and CSVs with lots of data.
 Dave also experimented with a pay-what-you-want model, which was an enlightening experience.
 The minimum annual fee was $1, and the fourth subscriber paid $100.